 Congratulations to the following Advanced DataTools team members - just announced by IBM for the 2021 IBM Champion Award!
 These team members have been selected as IBM Champions every year since 2014:

 - Art Kagel (Art's Acclaim badges)

 - Mike Walker (Mike's Acclaim badges)

 We are also proud that

-- Art has received the IBM Champion award yearly since 2010, and that
+- Art has received the IBM Champion award yearly since 2010.

 From the IBM website, the IBM Champion award signifies “proven innovative thought leader in the technical community who has demonstrated exceptional expertise and contribution in helping others derive greater value from IBM software, solutions and services.The badge recognizes the IBM Champion’s skills not only in the Champion’s area of technical expertise, but also as one who influences and mentors others through blogging, speaking at conferences, moderating forums, leading user groups, and authoring books or articles.”